Glyphosate Renewal in the EU

 3. Doesn’t glyphosate pose a threat to environmental sustainability?

-In the EU, regulatory authorities only approve pesticides that can be used safely for the environment — and in 2017, the European Food Safety Authority (EFSA) concluded that glyphosate is safe when used as directed.
-In addition, glyphosate supports sustainable farming.
+In its peer review of the risk assessment of the active substance glyphosate the European Food Safety Authority (EFSA) did not identify any critical areas of concern in relation to the risk it poses to humans and animals or the environment.
 Farmers in Europe and around the world rely on glyphosate not only for effective weed control, but also for its role in minimizing tillage farming practices, which results in significantly less soil erosion and compaction, conserved moisture in the soil, and preserved soil health.
-It also leads to improved water quality and reduces fuel inputs and greenhouse gas emissions.
 Beyond the farm, glyphosate is key to ensuring the safety of roadsides, railways and utility corridors in Europe by controlling invasive or noxious weeds and brush.

 4. Why was the previous renewal authorized for only five years instead of the typical fifteen years?

 Glyphosate fulfilled all scientific requirements for a full 15-year renewal.
-Still, in November 2017, Member States voted to reauthorize the use of glyphosate in the EU for a period of only 5 years.
+Yet, in November 2017, Member States voted to re-approve glyphosate in the EU for a period of only 5 years.

 5. You talk about being transparent, but what does that really mean?

 As a member of the GRG, we are instituting measures for greater transparency.
-In addition to documents related to the renewal of approval process for glyphosate already available on the GRG Transparency website, including minutes of meetings with regulatory agencies, the renewal dossier and safety data from this 2020 dossier will be made available after it is considered complete by AGG.
+In addition to documents related to the renewal of approval process for glyphosate already available on the GRG Transparency website, including minutes of meetings with regulatory agencies, the renewal dossier and safety data from the 2020 dossier has been made available after it was considered complete by AGG.
 As a result, this dossier provides an unprecedented level of transparency.
 It is also one of the most complete compilations of glyphosate studies ever assembled — and is entirely consistent with the commitment Bayer has made to openness and engagement.
 Increased transparency and dialogue can only help foster public trust in our regulatory process.